youldash/iOS/README.md

 	<li>Learn about the "3 Ts" of iOS app development.</li>
 	<li>Explore the iOS SDK (Software Development Kit).</li>
 	<li>How to leverage the Xcode IDE (Integrated Development Environment) to its full potential.</li>
-	<li>Leverage the power of collection classes such as NSArray, NSSet, NSDictionary, and other custom classes.</li>
+	<li>Leverage the power of collection classes such as `NSArray`, `NSSet`, `NSDictionary`, and other custom classes.</li>
-	<li>Understand the concepts of navigation using the UINavigationController class, and Segues.</li>
+	<li>Understand the concepts of navigation using the `UINavigationController` class, and Segues.</li>
-	<li>Understand how to store, handle, and present information orderly using Scene Graphs.</li>
+	<li>Understand how to store, handle, and present Scene Graph information orderly using the SpriteKit API (Application Programming Interface).</li>
-	<li>Understand how to make your app more appealing using Audio.</li>
+	<li>Understand how to make your app more appealing using Audio (specifically with AVFoundation).</li>
-	<li>Perform various operation using both Main and Background threads of an application.</li>
+	<li>Perform various operation using both Main and Background threads of an app.</li>
 	<li>Start developing your iOS app with confidence.</li>
 </ul>